Minica Huitoto language

 Minica (Mɨnɨka) Huitoto is one of three indigenous American Huitoto languages of the Witotoan family spoken by a few thousand speakers in western South America.

 It is spoken in the Upper Igara-Paraná river area, along the Caquetá River at the Isla de los Monos, and the Caguán River near San Vicente del Caguán.
 There is 75% literacy in Colombia and 85% are literate in Spanish; most are bilingual.
 There is a dictionary and grammar rules.

-There are only five speakers in Perú, where it has official standing within its community.
+There are only five speakers in Peru, where it has official standing within its community.